A cavity array microscope for parallel single-atom interfacing

 \subsection{Fiber coupling and future networking}

-The cavity array microscope enables more than just fast readout; high efficiency photon collection can also be used as the prototypical building block of a distributed quantum network~\cite{huie2021multiplexed,li2024highrate,covey2023quantum,zhang2024proposal,sinclair2025faulttolerant,hahn2025deterministic}.
-We imagine integrating the cavity array microscope as a constituent of zone-based neutral atom quantum processors~\cite{bluvstein2024logical}; with appropriate choice of mirror coatings or use of intra-cavity dichroics, dynamic optical tweezers could be generated and rearranged~\cite{endres2016atom,barredo2016atom} to move atoms into and out of the cavity readout modes with nanometer precision~\cite{deist2022superresolution,shaw2024multiensemble}.
+The cavity array microscope enables more than just fast readout; high efficiency photon collection can also be used as the prototypical building block of a distributed quantum network~\cite{huie2021multiplexed,li2024highrate,covey2023quantum,zhang2025proposal,sinclair2025faulttolerant,hahn2025deterministic}.
+We imagine integrating the cavity array microscope as a constituent of zone-based neutral atom quantum processors~\cite{bluvstein2024logical}, using the next-generation design detailed in the following section to eliminate the in-vacuum curved mirror.
+With appropriate choice of mirror coatings or use of intra-cavity dichroics, dynamic optical tweezers could be generated and rearranged~\cite{endres2016atom,barredo2016atom} to move atoms into and out of the cavity readout modes with nanometer precision~\cite{deist2022superresolution,shaw2024multiensemble}.
 Further, the long working distance of our system ($\approx1$ mm for the aspheric lens) minimizes surface charge driven decoherence of Rydberg-mediated interactions~\cite{ocola2024control}, enabling readout nearer to entangling zones to minimize atom movement and improve processor rates.
-All modes of the cavity array microscope can then be coupled in parallel to a fiber array, such that each mode is coupled to a unique fiber for photon distribution (Fig.~\ref{fig:fiberarray}a).
-Such a modality would enable a wide array of tasks throughout quantum information science (Fig.~\ref{fig:imaging}b).
+As each individual cavity is a single (Gaussian) mode (Ext.
+Data Fig.~\ref{efig:abcdcalc}), each can be coupled in parallel to a unique single-mode fiber in a fiber-array for photon distribution (Fig.~\ref{fig:fiberarray}a).
+Combined with appropriate means of cross-cavity photon interference, such a modality would enable a wide array of tasks throughout quantum information science (Fig.~\ref{fig:fiberarray}b).
 Importantly, the natural parallelization of our cavity array microscope is expected to dramatically improve networking rates~\cite{sinclair2025faulttolerant}.

 As a first step towards this goal, we demonstrate coupling to, and readout from, a fiber array which is matched to the array of cavity modes (Fig.~\ref{fig:fiberarray}c).
 We employ a one-dimensional multimode fiber array with four individual cores laid out in a line, where each core in the array is directly connected to an SPCM.
-The mode-field-diameter (MFD) of each fiber core is $50\ \upmu$m, with a spacing of $127\ \upmu$m, chosen to roughly match the $40\%$ MFD-to-spacing ratio of the cavity modes at the atom and image planes.
 Similar fiber arrays are available with lensed single mode fibers~\cite{li2025parallelized} and in two-dimensional arrays with hundreds of individual cores.